-Dr. Lyons was named the Director of Academic Status and Retention Services in 1992 and held that post until her retirement from the University in August of 2008.
-She received the Pyramid Award for Student Services in 2001 and the Distinguished Professional Advising Award in March of 2003.
-She was the 2009 award winner for the Ralph Hatley Silver M Award.
-She served as a board member for the Mid-South Association for Training and Development and the Tennessee Board of Regents Ad Hoc Committee on developmental education.
+A lifelong educator, Dr. Lyons began working at the University of Memphis in 1985 and would go on to be named the Director of Academic Status and Retention Services (ASR) in 1992.
+She would hold this position until her retirement in August of 2008.
+She also served as a board member for the Mid-South Association for Training and Development and the Tennessee Board of Regents Ad Hoc Committee on developmental education.

 Her work with students earned her several honors, including the UofM Student Affairs Division’s Pyramid Award in 2001 and the UofM Distinguished Professional Advising Award in 2003.
 Her impact on student athletes led to her induction into the UofM Athletics’ M Club Hall of Fame in 2009 when she was awarded the Ralph Hatley Silver M Award.